×

 When we asked people living in Prague about club and activities where newcomers can meet others, they responded:

 "Expats in Prague often join clubs and activities such as language exchange groups, international book clubs, and outdoor activities like hiking and biking.
 Expats can also meet people by attending events such as concerts, art exhibitions, and festivals.
 Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Prague.
-Finally, attending networking events and joining professional organizations can be a great way to meet people and build relationships," remarked one expat who made the move to Prague.
+Finally, attending networking events and joining professional organizations can be a great way to meet people and build relationships," wrote one member in Prague.

 Urban Address Prague